xiaowing/douban_fdw/README.md

 # douban_fdw
 A PostgreSQL's Foreign Data Wrapper (FDW) for retrieving the movie ranking data via the public API of douban.com.
-This FDW is written mainly in GO(cgo).
+This FDW is mainly written in GO(cgo).

-This toy FDW was inspired by the following github repository
+This toy FDW was inspired by the github repositories as follows

 * [rapidloop/ptgo](https://github.com/rapidloop/ptgo)
 * [umitanuki/twitter_fdw](https://github.com/umitanuki/twitter_fdw)